rankam/DotfilesOSX/README.md

  2. Double click on 'Visor.terminal' and install
  3. If you're using Total Terminal, this will work by default, otherwise open your terminal preferences and choose this.

+## Removing symlinks

+This will only remove symlinks that are pointing to this repository, so it should be safe to run alongisde any other dotfiles you have.

+    cd ~/DotfilesOSX
+    bash ./scripts/removeSymlinks.sh